Enda Kenny: Protection of Life During Pregnancy Act

-In 2013, Kenny's government introduced the Protection of Life During Pregnancy Act 2013, (Act No.35 of 2013; previously Bill No.66 of 2013) an Act of the Oireachtas which, until 2018, defined the circumstances and processes within which abortion in Ireland could be legally performed.
+In 2013, Kenny's government the Protection of Life During Pregnancy Act 2013 which, until 2018, defined the circumstances and processes within which abortion in Ireland could be legally performed.
 The act gave effect in statutory law to the terms of the Constitution as interpreted by the Supreme Court in the 1992 judgment in the X Case.
 That judgment allowed for abortion where pregnancy endangers a woman's life, including through a risk of suicide.
 The provisions relating to suicide had been the most contentious part of the bill.
 Having passed both Houses of the Oireachtas in July 2013, it was signed into law on 30 July by Michael D. Higgins, the President of Ireland, and commenced on 1 January 2014.
 The 2013 Act was repealed by the Health (Regulation of Termination of Pregnancy) Act 2018, which commenced on 1 January 2019.

 Political biographer John Downing said that, as Taoiseach, Kenny "faced down traditionalists and legislated for a restricted form of abortion to be made legal".
 He went on to say that Kenny "skillfuly legislated for this, which had been ignored in Ireland for 20 years.
 Everyone kicked to touch on it but he took it on".